Svyatik-Bak/SB_registry.h/README.md

 # ANNOUNCEMENT!!!!
 Coming soon this project will closed

+### ANNOUNCEMENT2
+license will be changed to "The Unlicense"

 # SB_registry.h
 Lib for C/C++ that make editing registry a lot easier